khmroshan/Java-Brute-Force-Algorithm/README.md

 # Java-Brute-Force-Algorithm

-Not mutch effecive.
+Not much effecive.
 But it's work.